-Make an effort everyday to identify something about who your teenager is or what they do that is positive.
+Make an effort every day to identify something about who your teenager is or what they do that is positive.
 What is it about him that you appreciate?
 What did she do today that was helpful or a step in the right direction?

-Once you identify it, make a point to communicate to your teenager.
+Once you identify it, make a point to communicate with your teenager.
 You don’t have to make a big song or dance about it, just a simple comment that starts with “ I really admire the way you…” or “ I appreciated it today when you…”